RoamWyom/roamwyom/_posts/2019-08-07-First Time Camping.md

 <p>We made it so we at least had AC for the kiddo and luckily the battery ran the toilet so no port-a-potty monster for me.
 Speaking of the toilet, that was a treat to empty.</p>

 <p>Even though we had some learning curves thrown at us we had fun.
-We laughed through the mistakes and enjoyed the view.</p>
+We laughed through the mistakes and</p>

+<h1>enjoyed the view.</h1>

 ![Campsite](/images/Camping/spot.jpeg)